TeleAI-mcp/simple-data-pipeline-8pcr/README.md

-# simple-data-pipeline-8pcr
+# Simple Data Pipeline 8Pcr

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.